ploneintranet/experimental.securityindexing/README.rst

 ------------------------------------------------------------------
 Modify this method to:

-  1. Query an adapter (Plone.app.dexterity behaviour) which provides experimental.securityindexing.ISecurityIndexer
+  1. Query an adapter (Plone.app.dexterity behaviour) which provides experimental.securityindexing.IARUIndexer
   2. If an adapter was found, the invoke the `index_object` API
   3. Otherwise invoke the default implementation (as described above in RIS-1)